rhyolight/highbrow/DESIGN.md

 Layers must have dimensions.
 The dimensions of CorticalColumns and HtmNetworks are calculated from the layers.

+## Scale and Spacing

+Scale is basically how large the rendering will be.
+You can think of it also has how big each neuron's renderable space is.
+By default it is 1 unit, which is pretty small in most spaces.
+A reasonable scale is `100`, which would give each neuron a space of 100x100x100 unit for rendering.

+Spacing represents how much empty space will be between renderable objects.
+When spacing is applied to the CorticalColumn configuration, it affects how much space is between layers in the column.
+When applied to Layer configuration, it affects how much space is between Neurons in the Layer.

+When applying scale and spacing, be sure to present the spacing values within the scale.
+For example, if your Layer scale is `100` and you want cells to be spaced with 1/2 a cell width between them, you should set the Layer spacing to `50`.

 # Objects

 ## Neuron

 Represents a pyramidal neuron.
 Neurons can be put into different states.
 Must be created with a `position` corresponding to its XYZ location in the layer cell grid.
-Neurons are created by their parent Layer objects.
+Neurons are created by their parent Layer objects, which decides its `origin` at time of creation.

+To get the XYZ origin (the renderable 3D coordinate) of a Neuron, call `neuron.getOrigin()`.
+To get its position in the cellular grid within the layer, call `neuron.getPosition()`.

 ## Layer